 - Blackjack Rules Variations

 - Blackjack Rule 1: The aim of the blackjack game is to beat the dealer’s hand without going over 21.
+A lot of people think the aim is to get a score of 21, but you need to beat the dealer

 - Blackjack Rule 2: Each player begins with two cards.
 One of the dealer’s cards is dealt face down until the end of the round.
+This rule can vary according to the variation being played.

 - Blackjack Rule 8: A split is done when you have two of the same cards.
 This splits your hand into two hands.